Kill All CEOs

 Yeah, dude, if you own a business and it became dependent on the reach Big Tech can provide, sure, remorselessly use them for your promotion, but I'd also recommend linking your Fediverse page there so people know they can follow you elsewhere.
 Are you a passionate content creator and you want to be discovered?
 Post previews of your work on Big Tech and link them to spaces that respect your privacy and security.
 For your sake, though, stop sharing your personal life and interests on Big Tech, for they are using them against you.

 One big consequence of the progressively predatory algorithms created by Big Tech to drive up mind-numbing "engagement" was the promotion of the stupidest humanity has to offer and a general stupidization of people trying to achieve the same status.
 So if you are part of that sub-human taxonomic class also known as "Influencer", then sure, being a corporate marionette is the best option for you.
 Unlike Big Tech, the Fediverse won't show you a dozen pieces of stupid bland content they consider high engagement instead of showing what your friends, relatives, and the people you are actually interested in seeing have been posting.
-Your personal feed is a timeline of real people, not a "trending" section of clowns desperate for attention.
+Your personal feed is a timeline of real people, not a trending section of engagement-bait clowns trying to monetize your attention.

 • Mastodon

-As I said, if you are unhappy with your Mastodon instance, you can always look for another, but there are also other microblogging platforms on the Fediverse, and my other personal recommendation, with more than a million users at the moment and a few extra features, is Misskey – it's Japanese-based, so not very affected by American antics.
-As for features, since userbase doesn't matter because you connect to the whole Fediverse anyway, Akkoma is quite cool too.
+As I said, if you are unhappy with your Mastodon instance, you can always look for another (protip: Look for instances that were defederate from yours), but there are also other microblogging platforms on the Fediverse, and my other personal recommendation, with more than a million users at the moment and a few extra features, is Misskey – it's Japanese-based, so not very affected by American antics.
 The Fediverse has tons of possibilities – but in a perfect world, instance admins could choose the feed their instance receives but not who the users can connect to.
 If instance A defederated from instance B, users from instance A could still manually follow and interact with users from B on their instance if the connection was not cut from their side too.
 I hope a full integration with Threads, Instagram, and BlueSky can lead to this mature and free communication.

 • Pixelfed